Hackers News Hackers News

 The Decryption and Execution of Gh0st RAT Payload (Source – Splunk)

-To stay on the system after a reboot, Gh0st RAT uses multiple persistence methods.
+For persistence, Gh0st RAT employs multiple methods.
 It writes itself to the Windows Run registry key and also registers a malicious DLL as part of the Windows Remote Access service under SYSTEMCurrentControlSetServicesRemoteAccessRouterManagersIp.

 Remote Services Persistence (Source - Splunk)